junxit/us-congress-bills-114/metadata.md

 - 2015-02-04 — Introduced in House
 - 2015-02-04 — Introduced in House
 - 2015-02-04 — Referred to the House Committee on House Administration.
+- 2015-05-12 — Considered under suspension of the rules. (consideration: CR H2856-2857)
+- 2015-05-12 — DEBATE - The House proceeded with forty minutes of debate on H.R.
+723.
+- 2015-05-12 — Motion to reconsider laid on the table Agreed to without objection.
+- 2015-05-12 — Mr. Nugent moved to suspend the rules and pass the bill.
+- 2015-05-12 — On motion to suspend the rules and pass the bill Agreed to by voice vote. (text: CR H2856)
+- 2015-05-12 — Passed/agreed to in House: On motion to suspend the rules and pass the bill Agreed to by voice vote.(text: CR H2856)